KienHuynh/FCN-CTSCAN/README.md

 A small TensorFlow project created to test some machine learning problems

-Currently problems that I'm working on:
+Currently problem(s) that I'm working on:
 * Using fcn to segment CT images
-* GAN

 Requirement: